cpiker/mbr88/README.md

 Safe for ELKS, but *don't use this yet on FreeDOS yet, currently still testing the Watcom build of mbrpatch.*

-The MBR reserves space within it's tiny 512 byte area for volume names to display in the boot menu.
-MBR88 always presents a boot menu and waits for user input.
+The MBR reserves space within it's tiny 512 byte area for a boot menu with editable partition labels (eleven characters max).
+MBR88 always presents a boot menu and waits for a key press.
 Since it never auto-boots it's good for desktops, but not suitable for servers.
 Only partitions marked with the 0x80 bootable flag appear in the menu but up to *four* partitions may be simultaneously marked as bootable.
-The boot menu also allows for booting from a floppy even if it's installed on the first hardrive or or flash card.
+The boot menu also allows for booting from a floppy even the machine autoboots to a hard disk first.

 ## Usage